ImXman/MACA/README.md

 MACA: Marker-based automatic cell-type annotation for single cell expression data

 ## Installment
-For a tutorial of MACA, see /test/MACA_tutorial.ipynb
+pip install MACA

 ## Tutorial for basic use of MACA
 See /Tutorial/Basic use of MACA/MACA_tutorial.ipynb

 ## Tutorial for integrated annotation
-See /Tutorial/Integrated annotation via MACA
+See /Tutorial/Integrated annotation via MACA/

 # Update 03/12/2021